 Position the cursor at the bottom or top of a wave and press a, then at the other extreme (bottom or top) and press a (do not use upper case, see below).
 There is no requirement for going left to right or top to bottom, it can be done in any order as long as the two extremes are marked.
 At each press, a cross is marking where the pick was made.
 In case a filter, like WA, MS or Mb is applied, the program will associate the amplitude with the respective amplitude phase (IAML, IAMs\20,IVmB\BB, IVMs\BB or IAmb).
 Amplitude and period are calculated and stored with the phase.
 Otherwise, if none of these filters are applied, a menu pops up and the user needs to select an amplitude phases name phase name to which the amplitude and period readings are associated.
-If an attempt is made to pick amplitude on a trace which is not in nm or nm/s, the reading must be confirmed since SEISAN assumes all amplitude is stored.
+If an attempt is made to pick amplitude on a trace which is not in nm or nm/s, the reading must be confirmed since SEISAN assumes all amplitudes to be in nm or nm/s (see section on instrument correction).
+If no amplitude phase is picked, no amplitude is stored.
 The amplitudes are always assumed to come in pairs so if e.g. 3 amplitude values have been picked, and the user tries to pick a phase or quit the program, it will appear frozen since the program is still waiting for the next amplitude measurement.
 It is always the last pair of amplitude measurements, which are used.
 Amplitudes can be picked on both corrected and uncorrected traces.